jschuler/next-gen-ui-react/README.md

 - **Test files**: Follow pattern `*.test.tsx` or `*.test.js`
 - **Location**: Placed in `tests/` folders

-## 🤝 Contributing

-This module is part of the [Next Gen UI Agent project](https://github.com/RedHat-UX/next-gen-ui-agent).

-For contribution guidelines, please follow [CONTRIBUTING.md](https://github.com/RedHat-UX/next-gen-ui-agent/blob/main/CONTRIBUTING.md).

-## 📄 License

-This project is licensed under the terms specified in the main Next Gen UI Agent repository.

 ## 👥 Authors and Acknowledgments

 Show your appreciation to those who have contributed to the project.

-## 📊 Project Status

-**Status**: Tech Preview
-**Category**: UI Renderer

-This module is currently in tech preview.
-Development is active and contributions are welcome.